What is frostbite?

 - wearing a scarf pulled up to cover your nose, mouth and ears

-- limiting the time you spend outdoors
+- limiting the time you spend outdoors in cold weather

 - trying to stay dry and changing wet clothes if possible